Samwel-SE/Computer-Science-Project-SE/README.md

-To run game in current state follow below instructions in order
+To run game in current state follow below instructions in order:

 Get IP of your computer and enter that into the server and network scripts in the apropriate variable name